| ‘Equus’:

 his mother had said to him about religion, clearly demonstrating the power

+of the role and influences of a parent on a child.
 We then discover that the stable is Equus’ temple and his Holy of Holies

 and also that Equus didn’t teach Alan how to ride.
 Alan says ‘He’s a